markjnkim/es_mod/02-css/content/lesson-4-grid.md

 > **Pause**: Explain the large gap of space located at the bottom the picture.
 >
-> **Answer**: The explicit grid as defined in our `.service-grid-container` rule created four rows even though there is only enough content for two.
+> **Answer**: The explicit grid, as defined in our `.service-grid-container` rule, created four rows even though there is only enough content for two.

 Because CSS Grid is built to create complex responsive 2D layouts, it shouldn't be surprising to hear that there is a vast number of unique grid properties and property values that help achieve customization and efficiency.
 Here are a few of the most popular and useful ones to remember: